AnirudhKandoti/Selective-Test-Execution/README.md

 </details>

-# AI-Driven Selective Test Execution (STE) — Dev Assistant Agent + Explanation UI
+# Selective Test Execution (STE) — Dev Assistant Agent + Explanation UI

 Speed up CI by running only the **right** tests per change.
 This fork adds a **Dev Assistant Agent** that computes risk scores and an **explanation UI** that shows *why* each test was (de)prioritized.